Bushraaljafari/reading-notes/READ1.md

  so itis agreat place to shear and store folder like(java,html,...) online and it become arepositary.

- *FUN FACT* :It is not important that you know html :rofl:
+ *FUN FACT* :It is not important that you know html :sunglasses:

  for more [details](https://www.youtube.com/watch?v=2MsN8gpT6jY&t=169s)
  for [signup]( https://github.com/)